golanlevin/DrawingWithMachines/assignments/07_field/README.md

 Now, in a Discord post in the channel *#7a-field-readings*:

-* (10 points) **Write** a brief response to something that you found interesting or helpful from any of these readings.
+* (10 points) **Write** a brief summary and response to something that you found interesting or helpful from any of these readings.
 * (5 points) **Include** a relevant image that illustrates the thing you found interesting.
 * Please note that there is no obligation to pursue your discovery further.